 “Whenever we receive reviews the most commented on factor is our staff, known as the Wirra Wirra Tribe,” said Lisa.
 “We pride ourselves on being approachable, warm and love the chance to share knowledge.
 There’s a genuine love for Wirra Wirra among the Tribe and visitors really respond to the enthusiasm,” said Lisa.
 “Hospitality is not easy and every day is a new challenge, so to get an acknowledgement like this when you are up against so many wonderful wine tourism businesses is truly humbling.”

-👸 Historical interest: The Southern Fleurieu was initially inhabited primarily by the Kaurna people.
-Aboriginal history credits the landforms of the Southern Fleurieu to the travels of Tjilbruke as he grieved carrying the body of his nephew from the Sturt River to Cape Jervis.
-The Southern Fleurieu Peninsula was first mapped by Europeans in 1802 with both Nicholas Baudin and Matthew Flinders travelling the coastline.
+The Southern Fleurieu was initially inhabited primarily by the Kaurna people.
+Aboriginal history credits the landforms of the Southern Fleurieu to the travels of Tjilbruke.
+As he grieved carrying the body of his nephew from the Sturt River to Cape Jervis.
+The Southern Fleurieu Peninsula was first mapped by Europeans in 1802.
+It was done Nicholas Baudin and Matthew Flinders travelling the coastline.
 The French explorer Baudin named the Fleurieu Peninsula.